alacrity-ai/shipwright-survivors/README.md

     - Vanguard:
     - Salamander: Radial screenwide flame ignite

-  - [ ] On boss death;
-    - [ ] Screen flash
-    - [ ] Slow motion
-    - [ ] Post process effect?
-    - [ ] Dramatic sound effect

   - [ ] Boss mines would be more interesting if they spawned one after another (random mine order), and then detonated in FIFO order, so you could move into the explosion.
-  - [ ] Fix boss healthbar rendering, remove player UI during boss fight, render boss healthbar on bottom of screen.
   - [ ] New placed blocks don't inherit Ship Color override.

   - [ ] Some lights still occassionally leak
-  - [ ] ExplosiveLance isn't detonating on enemy death before timeout?

-  - [ ] Destroying a ship with more than 1000 blocks causes a sudden framerate drop.
-    - [ ] Not able to reproduce, however, we may want to have blocks get destroyed over a series of frames
-  - [ ] Remove all usages of getShipBlocksView (GC Heavy)

   - [ ] Await loading of images (artifacts and ships) in tradepost menu so cursor is on top.